Just Us Two TravelEuropean City Breaks & Faraway Destinations

 CATAMARAN, SNORKELLING & MEDIA LUNA ISLAND

-Most of the Northern coastline from Cayo Blanco down to Cayo Sabinal, including Cayo’s Guillermo and Cayo Coco border the world’s second largest barrier reef.
-The water here is clear and there was large numbers of brightly coloured tropical fish.
+Most of the northern coastline from Cayo Blanco down to Cayo Sabinal, including Cayo’s Guillermo and Cayo Coco borders the world’s second largest barrier reef.
+The water here is clear and there were large numbers of brightly coloured tropical fish.
 We had fun snorkelling and feeding the fish.

 Vicky isn’t the strongest swimmer and therefore not one for readily getting in the sea.
 After a bit of a pep-talk and the donning of a swim vest, she hastily entered the water.
 Vicky absolutely loved it.
 I was so proud of her for conquering this fear.
 We both had a fantastic time, seeing so many brightly coloured fish swimming around our feet.